 Moreover, many of your therapists have personally experienced a number of pelvic symptoms, ranging from pain with intimacy to bladder dysfunction.

-They have also experienced similar feelings of isolation, embarrassment, and despair.
+They have experienced similar feelings of isolation, embarrassment, and despair.
 In fact, it is often these experiences paired with the amazing results of pelvic physical therapy that sparked a lifelong dedication to this rewarding specialty.

 We often hear “I had lost all hope and you’ve changed by life” and there is no better feeling as a therapist.